kissgyorgy/my-stars/README.md

 ## CSS

+- [hasinhayder/tailwind-cards](https://github.com/hasinhayder/tailwind-cards) - A growing collection of text/image cards you can use/copy-paste in your tailwind css projects
 - [nanxiaobei/hugo-paper](https://github.com/nanxiaobei/hugo-paper) - 🪺 A simple, clean, flexible Hugo theme
 - [manuelernestog/weektodo-web](https://github.com/manuelernestog/weektodo-web) - WeekToDo is a free minimalist weekly planner app focused on privacy.
 Schedule your tasks and projects with to do lists and a calendar.
 Available for Windows, Mac, Linux or online.
 - [gofiber/docs](https://github.com/gofiber/docs) - 📚 Documentation for 🚀 Fiber